collective/collective.chimpfeed/README.rst

    This register a control panel, and adds a number of required indexes and columns to the catalog.

-2. Visit the "MailChimp RSS" control panel to define one or more feeds.
+2. Visit the "MailChimp RSS" control panel to configure API key.

-3. Enable one or more feeds for your content by clicking "Edit" and selecting from the "Feeds" option.
+3. Tag content with interest groups.

 Optionally,

-4. Configure a MailChimp API-key (also available in the control panel).

 5. Add one or more subscription portlets.